-O'Toole's stellar 19 win season in 1961 was a major factor in the Red's surprise winning of the National League pennant that season.
-He was matched against Whitey Ford in both his starts in the World Series that year, and he lost both games.
+O'Toole's stellar 19-win season in 1961 was a major factor in the Cincinnati Reds' surprise winning of the National League pennant that season.
+He was matched against Whitey Ford of the New York Yankees in both of his starts in the 1961 World Series, and he lost both games.
 He continued to pitch effectively for several years after that, but his career ended prematurely at age 30 due to a shoulder injury.

 Notable Achievements

 - 1958 Minor League Player of the Year, Nashville Volunteers, Southern Association

 - 15 Wins Seasons: 4 (1961-1964)